melezhik/outthentic-dsl/README.md

 # Generators

-Generators is the way to _generate new outthentic entries on the fly_.
+* Generators is the way to _generate new outthentic entries on the fly_.

-Generator expressions like Perl expressions are just a piece of Perl code.
+* Generator expressions like code expressions are just a piece of code to be executed.

-The only requirement for generator code - it should return _reference to array of strings_.
+* The only requirement for generator code - it should return _new outthentic entities_.

-Strings in array returned by generator code _represent_ a _new_ outthentic entities.
+* If you use Perl in generator expressions ( which is by default ) - last statement in your code should return reference to array of strings.
+Strings in array would _represent_ a _new_ outthentic entities.

+* If you use not Perl language in generator expressions to produce new outthentic entities you should print them into **stdout**.
+See examples below.

-A new outthentic entries are passed back to parser and executed immediately.
+* A new outthentic entries are passed back to parser and executed immediately.

 Generators expressions start with \`:generator' marker.